build-on-aws/content/posts/build-and-manage-a-resilient-service-using-aws-sdks/index.md

 #### Destroy resources

-After you're done exploring the resiliency features of the example, the example offers to destroy all resources that it created.
+After you're done exploring the resiliency features of the example, you can keep or destroy all the resources that it created.
 Typically, it's a good practice to destroy the resources, to avoid unwanted charges on your account.

-When you answer 'yes', the example deletes all resources and terminates all instances:
+If you answer 'yes', the example deletes all resources and terminates all instances:

 ```bash
 ----------------------------------------------------------------------------------------